JCForszp/Azure-Machine-Learning-Engineer-Capstone-Project/README.md

 ## Project Set Up and Installation
 For this project, we will use a CPU-based Compute Instance (Neural Nets are scoped out) configured using Azure Standard_DS3_v2 general purpose profile (4 cores, 14GB RAM, 28GB storage), meant for classifcal ML model training, AutoML runs and pipeline runs.

 The notebooks and python script necessary to re-run the 2 steps above (HyperDrive & AutoML) have been stored in the folder ["Scripts & notebooks"](https://github.com/JCForszp/Azure-Machine-Learning-Engineer-Capstone-Project/tree/master/Scripts%20%26%20notebooks).
-Please note that the notebook [hyperparameter_tuning.ipynb](https://github.com/JCForszp/Azure-Machine-Learning-Engineer-Capstone-Project/blob/master/Scripts%20%26%20notebooks/hyperparameter_tuning.ipynb) requires the python script [Train.py](https://github.com/JCForszp/Azure-Machine-Learning-Engineer-Capstone-Project/blob/master/Scripts%20%26%20notebooks/train.py)
+Each step has been handled as separate experiments.
+The first run corresponds to the HyperDrive run.
+It requires the notebook [hyperparameter_tuning.ipynb](https://github.com/JCForszp/Azure-Machine-Learning-Engineer-Capstone-Project/blob/master/Scripts%20%26%20notebooks/hyperparameter_tuning.ipynb) as well as the python script [Train.py](https://github.com/JCForszp/Azure-Machine-Learning-Engineer-Capstone-Project/blob/master/Scripts%20%26%20notebooks/train.py).
+The second experiment (AutoML), only requires the [AutoML.ipynb](https://github.com/JCForszp/Azure-Machine-Learning-Engineer-Capstone-Project/blob/master/Scripts%20%26%20notebooks/automl.ipynb) notebook.

 ## Dataset